jeffmcmahan/aro/README.md

 ## Introduction

-Aro is a development tool which configures arrow functions so that it they can contain enforceable parameter type checks, return type checks, preconditions, and postconditions, entirely *in situ*.
+Aro is a development tool which configures arrow functions so they can contain enforceable parameter type checks, return type checks, preconditions, and postconditions, entirely *in situ*.
 The type checks and contracts are enforced only during development/debugging.

 ```sh
 npm install aro